Frequently Asked Questions

 Do videos exist to assist students to prepare?

-How Do I Dress for Success in the Mock Trial Competition?
+How do I dress for success in the Mock Trial Competition?

 Students are asked to wear courtroom appropriate attire.
 However, no student is required to purchase any specific attire in order to participate.

 Some students select clothing they already have (such as a shirt, tie, blazer or jacket, dress, skirt or pantsuit), or they borrow such clothing from others (friends, relatives or other team supporters).
+However, keep in mind that no clothing should identify any particular school as school identities are withheld from scorers and judges.

 Any suggestions on how practices should run?